raman20/MyPhotoSharingWebSite/README.md

 # MyPhotoSharingWebSite
-simple photo upload and fetching fucntionality along with user authentication built using PYTHON and FLASK
+This project has a simple photo upload and fetching fucntionality along with user authentication built using PYTHON and FLASK